parsimonhi/animCJK/README.md

 - Arphic Public License (files prefixed by "graphics" and SVG files representing kanji, hanja and hanzi),
 - GNU Lesser General Public License (all other files).

-Note: SVG files representing Kana, Bopomofo and strokes may be redistributed and/or modified under the GNU Lesser General Public License, since these SVG are not derived from Arphic fonts (no entry for these characters in Arphic fonts).
+Note: SVG files representing Kana, Bopomofo and strokes may be redistributed and/or modified under the GNU Lesser General Public License, since these SVG are not derived from Arphic fonts.

 See https://github.com/parsimonhi/animCJK/blob/master/licenses/COPYING.txt for more details about licences concerning this project.